This post may contain affiliate links. Please see my disclosure policy for details.

 Fill out your calendar with sunbathing, surfing, turtle watching and palm tree swings!

-For more read: Your guide to beach hopping on Sri Lanka’s south coast: Galle, Unawatuna and Mirissa
+For more read: Your guide to beach hopping in Sri Lanka

 15. Visit some famous colourful buildings

-I loved exploring all the colourful buildings in Sri Lanka, but the one really caught my eye.
+I loved exploring all the colourful buildings in Sri Lanka, but Stylo Tailors and Textiles really caught my eye.
 What a place!

 Make sure you get here early for photo opportunities, it is Insta gold after all.